Consensys/docs-template/docs/create/deploy-to-production.md

    You can customize this to your needs.

 3. Join the [**#documentation**](https://consensys.slack.com/archives/C0272B5P1CY) channel on
-   ConsenSys Slack and ask for Vercel integration for your repository.
+   Consensys Slack and ask for Vercel integration for your repository.
    Provide a link to your repository in your message.

 Once your repository is integrated with Vercel, any new PRs should have a Vercel bot update with a